kf6ufo/kf6ufo-wx-helios/README.md

 ## Running kf6ufo-wx-helios

-`main.py` starts all services at once.
-It reads the rig model and USB number from ``wx-helios.conf`` by default.
+`main.py` starts all the services and daemons, then schedules telemetry runs.

 The provided ``run.sh`` script launches ``main.py`` with a Python interpreter from a local virtual environment if one exists, falling back to ``python3``